spring-guides/gs-spring-boot/README.ftl.md

 Adding multipart upload support
 -------------------------------
-You should also update your configuration and add a `MultipartConfigElement` to the application context.
+Imagine you also want to add file upload support.
+To do that, update your configuration and add a `MultipartConfigElement` to the application context.

     <@snippet path="src/main/java/hello/Application.java" prefix="complete"/>